Adiabatic Limit and Deformations of Complex Structures

 Recall that the degeneration at $E_1$ of the Fr\"olicher spectral sequence is a {\it deformation open} property of compact complex manifolds.
 Thus, if $E_1(X_0)=E_\infty(X_0)$, then $E_1(X_t)=E_\infty(X_t)$ for every $t\in B$, after possibly shrinking $B$ about $0$.
 (This follows at once from the upper semicontinuity of the Hodge numbers $h^{p,\,q}(t)$ and from the invariance of the Betti numbers $b_k$ of the fibres $X_t$.)

-However, when $r\geq 2$, the degeneration at $E_r$ of the Fr\"olicher spectral sequence is not deformation open, so we will have to assume it on all the fibres $X_t$ for the sake of convenience.
+However, when $r\geq 2$, the degeneration at $E_r$ of the Fr\"olicher spectral sequence is not deformation open, so we will have to make an appropriate assumption with regard to this in Corollary and Definition \ref{Cor-Def:bundle_family}.